 This British couple presented to us with a history of having produced three boys over the past seven years.
 With very few female offspring in either of their families, they were interested in sex selection aimed at the production of a female.

-They undertook an initial telephone consultation with Doctor Steinberg that indicated their suitability for our program so long as some initial blood tests the Doctor requested were in order.
+They undertook an initial telephone consultation with me, Dr. Steinberg, that indicated their suitability for our program so long as some initial blood tests the Doctor requested were in order.
 The blood testing was ordered from a hospital laboratory near their home in London.
 One week later, the initial blood screening results showed them to be excellent candidates for the gender selection procedure.
 Total sperm count on the male was 88 million per ml.
 Sex ratio demonstrated only 38% of his sperm to be "X" (female) producing.

 The couple were directed to one of the several fertility centers in London that we work with who assisted us in the preparation of the patients for the procedure.
 They began their procedure under the co-direction of our program working with the medical team in London.
 Two weeks later, they arrived in Los Angeles.
 Their travel and lodging arrangements had been coordinated with our travel desk who had a car meet them at the airport in Los Angeles.
 They were transported to the hotel they had chosen and the next morning undertook the egg harvest at our facility.

 After our modified sperm preparation separation, we obtained 34 million sex selected sperm per ml. from the husband.
 The PGD analysis of the embryos produced after insemination of the eggs demonstrated 3 healthy female embryos and 7 healthy male embryos, along with 2 abnormal embryos.
 Two normal female embryos were transferred to the uterus.
 The couple returned home after two "extra" days of tourism in Los Angeles and two weeks later a pregnancy test was positive.
 A single healthy female birth resulted.